partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Flower Bracelet, where is the Hallo-Pumpkin?!

-Earb: Nooooo!
+Muku: Nooooo!
 Picture-Book Forest was so pretty, I can't believe it's gone black and white-mon!

 Clock: Surely, this is the doing of Hallo-Pumpkin!